 DSM-5 and the Formation of Autism Spectrum Disorder

-The next major shift happened in 2013, when the DSM-5 consolidated multiple autism-related diagnoses into one unified category:
+The next major shift happened in 2013.
+The DSM-5 consolidated multiple autism-related diagnoses into one unified category: Autism Spectrum Disorder (ASD).

 This change: